sharing the journey of relationship, embodiment, and awakened living

 What do I do with my life?
 What do I do about this problem?
 How do I achieve my goals?
 How can I be happy?

 When you follow your feelings, you do whatever you feel like doing.
 But doing whatever you feel like doing is not the same as doing whatever you want.
 You don’t know what you want.
-Your intuition works because it is a felt sense of what’s right, of what’s appropriate in a given situation.
-So it’s not about what you think you should do, either.
-What you think you want and what you think you should do are both thoughts.
-Thoughts are beliefs, and beliefs can be mistaken.
-Intuition is about feelings, and feelings are never wrong.
+Your feelings know what you really want because they are a felt sense of what’s right, of what’s appropriate in a given situation.
+They come from paying attention what's really going on, not just your ideas about it.

 Focusing on your feelings may sound too complicated, too confusing.
 It may sound too intense, too overwhelming.
 But trying to figure things out is what is overwhelming: there are just too many variables to consider.
 If you think your feelings are too much to think about or too hard to handle, you’re right.
 You’re not supposed to think about them.
 You don’t have to handle it; it’s taken care of.
 The GPS takes care of everything.